-1.03 Academic units in which a clinical faculty member resides shall have policies and procedures in place for recruiting, evaluating, and promoting clinical faculty members at the ranks of Clinical Instructor, Clinical Assistant Professor, Clinical Associate Professor, and Clinical Professor.
+2.03 Academic units in which a non-tenure track faculty member resides shall have policies and procedures in place for recruiting, evaluating, and promoting faculty members at the ranks outlined in Section 1 above.
 These policies and procedures shall be developed utilizing appropriate faculty counsel and be approved by the appropriate dean and the Provost.
 The academic unit will follow the provisions of Section 1.
-2 (Recommendations for Faculty Appointments, Reappointments, Nonreappointments, and Promotions) of the Policy Statement and University Affirmative Action guidelines in appointing individuals to clinical positions.
+2 (Recommendations for Faculty Appointments, Reappointments, Nonreappointments, and Promotions) of the Policy Statement and University Affirmative Action guidelines in appointing individuals to non-tenure track positions.

-1.04 Appointment recommendations from academic units must be approved by the appropriate unit administrator(s), dean(s), the Provost, the President, and the Board of Regents.
+2.04 Appointment recommendations from academic units must be approved by the appropriate unit administrator(s), dean(s), and the Provost.

-1.05 Clinical faculty appointments are renewable appointments not subject to the seven-year probationary period applicable to tenure-track faculty.
+2.05 Non-tenure track faculty appointments are renewable appointments not subject to the seven-year probationary period applicable to tenure-track faculty.
 Tenure cannot be awarded to individuals appointed to these positions; but appointees may apply for a tenure-track position should one become available.
-The length of appointment for clinical faculty members will be determined by the academic unit administrator (i.e. department head, center director, and/or school head), following appropriate faculty counsel and based on the availability of funds.
-Appointments are renewable, although the University does not accrue any obligation to renew any clinical faculty appointments.
+The term of appointment for non-tenure track faculty members may range from one (1) to five (5) years and will be determined by the academic unit administrator (i.e. department head, center director, and/or school head), following appropriate faculty counsel and based on the availability of funds.
+Appointment terms of one (1) to five (5) years are renewable, although the University does not accrue any obligation to renew any non-tenure track faculty appointments.
 Appointments automatically expire at the time specified in the original appointment letter or reappointment action.

-1.06 The number of clinical faculty positions shall be limited to no more than 50% of the total tenured and tenure-track faculty (expressed as FTE) of the OSU Center for Health Sciences, and 50% of the total tenured and tenure-track faculty of the Center for Veterinary Health Sciences.

 SALARY AND PERFORMANCE EVALUATIONS

-2.01 Initial salary offers to clinical faculty will not exceed those of their disciplinary peers at Oklahoma State University holding tenure-track faculty appointments at a given rank.
-The salary and rank awarded to clinical faculty will be commensurate with experience and university standards.
+3.01 Initial salary offers to non-tenure track faculty will not normally exceed those of their disciplinary peers at Oklahoma State University holding tenure-track faculty appointments at a given rank.
+The salary and rank awarded to non-tenure track faculty will be commensurate with experience and university standards.

-2.02 Clinical faculty members will participate in the annual Appraisal & Development process and be evaluated by unit administrators and deans using guidelines developed by the sponsoring academic unit(s).
-Criteria for performance appraisal will be similar to those for tenure-track faculty except that clinical teaching and clinical care activities will be the primary performance indicators.
+3.02 Non-tenure track faculty members will participate in the annual Appraisal & Development process and be evaluated by unit administrators and deans using Academic Unit Standards developed by the sponsoring academic unit(s).
+Criteria for performance appraisal will be similar to those for tenure-track faculty except that instruction, outreach, clinical, and/or extension activities will be the primary performance indicators.

-2.03 Salary increases based on merit and/or promotion to a higher rank may be awarded.
+3.03 Salary increases based on merit and/or promotion to a higher rank may be awarded.